c-rubin/tdd-kata/README.md

 For this step I created a new test file

-Now I will repeat some of the tests that I did in the previous test file (which I'm not commenting) and will change the code so that it passes the tests
+Now I will repeat some of the tests that I did in the previous test file (which I'm not commenting) and will change the code so that it passes the tests <br><br>

+finally, at the json attributes test, I will check that the json is returned as wanted